31 min read

 Step 2: The clipboard hijack.
 When you interact with the fake prompt, malicious code is silently copied to your clipboard.
 The page's JavaScript has already staged the payload.
 Unit 42 describes this as "pastejacking" because the user is unknowingly pasting attacker-controlled commands (Palo Alto Networks, 2025).

 Step 3: The execution.
 The prompt tells you to press Windows+R to open the Run dialogue, then Ctrl+V to paste, then Enter.
-That single sequence executes a PowerShell script, an mshta command, or a cmd instruction that downloads malware directly into memory.
+That single sequence executes a PowerShell script, an mshta command (mshta.exe is a Windows utility for running HTML applications, frequently abused to execute scripts), or a cmd instruction that downloads malware directly into memory.
 The entire attack takes seconds.

 macOS and Linux users face the same technique.
-On macOS, users are directed to paste commands into Terminal.
+On macOS, users have historically been directed to paste commands into Terminal.
+The April 2026 Script Editor variant documented by Jamf Threat Labs uses the applescript:// URL scheme instead, auto-opening Script Editor with a pre-loaded script that the user runs by clicking a button.
 ESET confirmed ClickFix affects all major operating systems (ESET, 2025).

 The name "ClickFix" was coined by Proofpoint researchers in 2024, reflecting how attackers almost always include buttons labelled "Fix", "How to fix", or "Fix it."
 From 2010 to 2015, Microsoft's own "Fix it" solutions trained users to click automated repair prompts.
 Attackers exploit that conditioned behaviour.